Pet Bird Care – All You Need To Know

 A well-socialised parrot will be able to cope with this transition better and it is your duty to make sure that his world does not fall apart if he has to go to a new home.

-To socialise your bird, make sure that from young all the members of the family handle and spend time with him.
-Parrots need to learn to be polite to multiple people, even though he forms a special bond with just one of them.
+To socialize your bird, make sure that from a young all the members of the family handle and spend time with him.
+Parrots need to learn to be polite to multiple people, even though they form a special bond with just one of them.
 Because he has a special bond with you, it does not mean he should be biting everyone else.

 If you live on your own, introduce your bird to visitors in a way that they do not pose a threat, but are a welcome addition to his daily routine.